-Candidates are selected on the basis of academic excellence, potential for professional development, civic engagement, extra-curricular activities, and personal qualities/abilities to serve as a cultural ambassador for Greece.
+Candidates are nominated on the basis of academic excellence, potential for professional development, civic engagement, extra-curricular activities, and personal qualities/abilities to serve as a cultural ambassador for Greece.
 All awards are subject to the Fulbright Foundation policies in compliance with the Foreign Scholarship Board (FSB) guidelines and all governmental regulations regarding visas, immigration, travel and residence.

 Students will be encouraged to implement a public service project when they return home, contribute to a better understanding of American society among their undergraduate classmates and compatriots, help promote academic exchange programs among their peers, and become active alumni of the Summer Institutes for Student Leaders from Europe program.

 Accommodations will be made in each institute for students with disabilities, as required by the Americans with Disabilities Act.
 With guidance from Mobility International USA, systems have been put in place that allow better support to students with disabilities.

-- be interested in the Institute topic of their choice and justify this preference and expressed interest in the essays;
+- be interested in the Institute topic and justify this preference and expressed interest in the essays;

-- be enrolled as a first through third year undergraduate student at a Greek AEI or TEI and aged 18-25 by the start of the program;
+- be enrolled as a first through third year undergraduate student (up to fourth year for students enrolled in 5-year integrated study program) at a Greek AEI and aged 18-25 by the start of the program;

 - be proficient in English so that they can actively participate in the academic program;

-- be committed to return to their home universities following completion of the program to enroll in post-secondary study or continue study at a post-secondary institution in the fall of 2018;
+- be committed to return to their home universities following completion of the program to continue study at a post-secondary institution in the fall of 2024;

 - have a high level of academic achievement, as indicated by academic grades, awards, and teacher recommendations;